Group 1 Automotive Inc. research snapshot

 Industry trend

-Auto retail is consolidating toward public dealers with scale advantages.
-The industry faces structural uncertainty from the EV transition, potential manufacturer-direct sales models, and online used car platforms.
-Service revenue remains defensive.
+Auto retail is consolidating toward scaled public dealers.
+The industry faces structural uncertainty from the EV transition, OEM-direct ambitions, online used car platforms, and Chinese brands entering the UK.
+Service and parts revenue remains the defensive growth engine.

 Valuation and margin of safety